 Our accommodation is very basic and more suited to seasoned travelers and those that enjoy camping as I can best describe our accommodation as very rustic and at times sleeping in 'the clubhouse' is a bit like indoor camping.
 'The clubhouse' is a makeshift building which we are slowly trying to turn into a home.
-As the farm is still in a development stage, there is a lot of work that needs doing so we have been taking on a few volunteers at a time and we have created a hostel style dorm setup at one end of the main living room of the clubhouse.
+As the property is still being developed, there is a lot of work that needs doing so we have been taking on a few volunteers at a time and we have created a hostel style dorm setup at one end of the main living room of the clubhouse.
 We have found that most volunteers enjoy the comradery of the shared living space and have made lasting friendship while working and living with the other volunteers.
-We have also insulated two of our pergola style gazebos and turned it into a cabana for accommodation (two volunteers to a 3m x 3m cabana) and a single small caban.
+We have also insulated two of our pergola style gazebos and turned them into cabanas for accommodation (two volunteers to a 3m x 3m cabana) and a small, single cabana.
 This accommodation is usually reserved for long term volunteers and preference is given to older volunteers when allocating it.
 There is also the option to camp under the trees which is the coolest area in summer and most protected in the winter.
 We have two large tents with double mattresses and one with two single mattresses.
-The tents are on a wooden platform under a larger structure that has been entirely enclosed in plastic to protect the tents from sun, wind and rain so effectively you'll be sleeping in a tent within a larger tent which gives you some privacy.
+The tents are on a large wooden deck under a large marquee like structure that has been entirely enclosed in plastic to protect the tents from sun, wind and rain so effectively you'll be sleeping in a tent within a larger tent which gives you some privacy.
 There is electricity available in each tent for a light and to charge your devices.
 There are two outside toilets and a rustic shower (with warm water) attached to the clubhouse.